bolt/docs/docs/content/contenttypes-and-records.md

 and `slug` fields, a `content_defaults` node that defines the `image` and `body` fields, and a `template_defaults` node that defines our template selector.

-Using the above nodes we could simplify a default `Pages` Contenttype to look like this:
+Using the above nodes we could simplify a default `Pages` ContentType to look like this:

 ```apache